-The daily rhythm of the course includes the Ashram’s daily schedule with morning and evening meditations, chanting and spiritual lectures.
-Yoga classes and two high quality organic vegetarian meals will be provided.
+The daily rhythm of the course includes morning and evening meditations, chanting and spiritual lectures.
+Yoga classes and high quality organic vegetarian meals are provided.

 Come connect with the earth, with yourself, and with your community.
 Network with like-minded individuals.
 Experience the great outdoors in a whole new way through hands-on permaculture practice.
-Rekindle a deeper meaning in life.
+Rekindle a deeper meaning in life and a new vision.